By: Destyn Land

 Part Three of Who’s Sitting at Your Table?

 May has always held a special place in my heart, a time when people from all social classes come together in celebration of the many milestones that make this time of the year so magical.
-It is a month filled with pride as we watch our loved one’s graduate, taking their first steps into a brand-new chapter of their lives, while others may see two hearts joining together in a beautiful wedding ceremony.
-For those of us living in Minnesota, May marks the end of the long and harsh never-ending winter, and the beginning of the warm and inviting summer.
+It is a month filled with pride as we watch our loved ones graduate, taking their first steps into a brand-new chapter of their lives, while others may see two hearts joining together in a beautiful wedding ceremony.
+For those of us living in Minnesota, May marks the end of the long and harsh never-ending winter and the beginning of the warm and inviting summer.
 With anticipation, we look forward to the social events and gatherings that await us, where we will make new connections and strive to navigate this new and exciting space with grace and charm.
 As we venture into uncharted waters, we will inevitably find ourselves questioning if we’re saying the right or wrong things.

 In my last article (which you can access here), I emphasized the importance of expanding our definition of diversity.
-It’s important that we begin to recognize how our social identities intersect with one another and go beyond what is merely visible.
+We must begin to recognize how our social identities intersect with one another and go beyond what is merely visible.
 By becoming more aware of our own identities and the identities of others, we can equip ourselves to live more equitably and inclusively.
-One of the most effective ways we can promote DEI at work and in our everyday lives is by recognizing the power of language and adopting everyday inclusive language.
+One of the most effective ways we can promote DEI at work and in our everyday lives is by recognizing the power of language and adopting inclusive language.
 Often, the assumption is that inclusive language is just about memorizing lists of words and phrases that we should no longer use, but while these lists are useful starting points, true inclusivity begins by examining the intentions of our hearts.

 Diversity, Equity, and Inclusion (DEI) is all about love.
 A genuine love for people should drive our desire to live in a world where everyone, regardless of their ethnicity, gender, socio-economic status, religion, ability, or body type, is well-represented in every industry.
 Love should drive our desire to want to work in a place where all employees receive equitable pay, discrimination is nonexistent, and where everyone can be their authentic selves without fear of judgment.
 The true measure of our commitment to DEI lies in our hearts’ intention.
 We must ask ourselves why we care about DEI—is it merely a matter of being compliance-ready or is it about co-creating a world where everyone can thrive?